 - Costa Rica declared a state of emergency on March 16, 2020.

 - On March 18, 2020, Costa Rica closed their borders to all foreigners, applying to land, sea and air.
-Only citizens and residents are allowed to enter and they must do a 14 day quarantine.
+Only citizens and residents are allowed to enter.

 The government gives a press conferences everyday with the Minister of Health, Daniel Salas, reporting new number of cases and giving new information about COVID-19.
 The president, Carlos Alvarado sometimes joins when he announces major news and regulations (like border closing, etc.).